sherrytp/bc_f19_econ/README.md

 * Parallel computing
 * Eonum interview project
-* qProject, which is kept just for my own record, pls not check or quote
+* qProject, which is kept just for my own record, pls do not check or quote

 ## Reference
 1. [Forecasting: Principles and Practice](https://otexts.com/fpp2/)